 Conceptualizing and designing a product within a vacuum, without any consideration of the target audience’s needs, is a risky business approach.
 The project team makes assumptions about people’s behavior and attitudes, and if these are not tested early on, changes later on in the process can be costly.

 However, by examining real customers working in their usual surroundings, you can design your product based on concrete observations instead of guesses, as well as confirm whether your product meets customers’ needs.
+The end goal being that the customer experience is as seamless and painless as possible.

 The field study method is especially ideal for researching “real-world” mobile device usage, since a realistic environment is difficult to replicate in a lab.
 One example is a geo-based mobile app, which is typically used in contexts with numerous distractions and dynamic physical environments and conditions.